yhdgms1/novely/docs/guide/other-options.md

 # Other Options

-There are options that are completely not necessary for setting up, so you can skip that paragraph.
+There are options that are not necessary for setting up.

-## Options

-### DefaultEmotions
+## DefaultEmotions

 For showing a character you will need to pass character id and emotion.
 However, there can be default emotion.